 HDF5 C Library

-This section describes major modifications to the HDF5 C Library required for implementation of VDS.
+This section describes the major modifications to the HDF5 C Library required for the implementation of the VDS feature.

-Adding VDS Storage Layout
+Adding the VDS Storage Layout

 The core of the virtual dataset feature will be in the implementation of the VDS dataset layout type.
 This consists of adding callback functions for the VDS H5D_layout_t structure and other auxiliary functions.

-We will have to create a structure for the VDS layout type, which will allow the library to track persistent information about the VDS storage for the dataset that is not contained in the layout info message or that should be cached for efficiency.
-We will also need to create initialization routines to initialize this structure when a dataset is opened, as well as a routine to initialize the layout structure when the dataset is created.
+We will have to create a structure for the VDS layout type.
+This new layout type will allow the library to track persistent information about the VDS storage for the dataset that is not contained in the layout info message or that should be cached for efficiency.
+We will also need to create routines to initialize this structure when a dataset is opened and a routine to initialize the layout structure when the dataset is created.

 We will have to create a layout callback to inform the library if space has been allocated for the dataset yet.
-We will need to decide whether to examine the source datasets to see if they have been allocated, or simply return “yes”, at least until the private data feature is implemented (if ever).
+We will need to decide whether to examine the source datasets to see if they have been allocated, or simply return “yes”, at least until the private data feature is implemented.

 Modifications to I/O